How to Write a Consulting Contract: 6 Best Practices

 3. Specify Project Milestones and Engagement Time

-Outlining when project components should be delivered will help keep both you and your client on schedule and give you a chance to talk through and revise milestone dates before starting the project.
+Outlining a project component delivery timeline will help keep both you and your client on schedule and give you a chance to talk through and revise milestone dates before starting the project.

 Check out: Do I Need an Independent Contractor Agreement for Consulting?